Washingtonville High School: History

 In April 2005, four alleged gang members from Rockland County entered the school during classes and assaulted a 16-year-old student.
 All four teenagers were charged with felonies.

 On the morning of June 9, 2006, amid final exams, seven people at the school were affected by noxious fumes, two of whom required treatment at a hospital.
 The gasses were believed to have been created deliberately by students mixing cleaning products in a boys' bathroom.
 Classes were cancelled and the school was evacuated for the day.

 The school's principal was arrested in October 2010 and charged in New Windsor with endangering the welfare of a child and aggravated harassment and in Cornwall with third-degree sexual abuse, forcible touching and endangering the welfare of a child.
 He had been accused by a 16-year-old student of making inappropriate advances.
 The forcible touching charge was dismissed in July 2011.
 In January 2012, the principal agreed to plead guilty only to endangering the welfare of a child.
 He was sentenced to pay a $1,000 fine and forfeit his teaching license.

 In 2014, Washingtonville Wizards placekicker Derek Deoul set a state record with 27 career field goals.

 The school was subject to false bomb threats in April 2015 and January 2017.
 The first was caused by a misunderstanding of the slang use of "bomb" as an adjective but resulted in an evacuation nonetheless.
 The second was orchestrated as a ploy by a student to get out of class.
 The student and an accomplice in Brooklyn were ultimately arrested.

-In May and August of 2018, 18-year-old senior Brendan Vaughan made multiple threats to carry out a school shooting and began taking steps toward planning an attack.
+In May and August 2018, 18-year-old senior Brendan Vaughan made multiple threats to carry out a school shooting and began taking steps toward planning an attack.
 He was arrested in March 2019 and pleaded guilty in December of that year to three charges in the United States District Court for the Southern District of New York.
 He was sentenced to 60 months in prison.
 The United States Court of Appeals for the Second Circuit upheld his sentence on appeal in 2022.